wannasleepforlong/Portfolio/README.md

-# **Data Science Portfolio** - Abhinav Painuli
+# **Portfolio** - Abhinav Painuli

 Hey!
-I am Abhinav Painuli and this portfolio represents all my work and accomplisments in Data Science.
+I am Abhinav Painuli and this portfolio represents all my work and accomplisments in Computer Science.

 ## 🏆Kaggle Competitions